omen23/ffmpeg-ffnvcodec-explanation/README.md

 #### **\*\*last updated 09-03-2019\*\***

 How to get FFmpeg to export the needed symbols on (K)ubuntu cosmic (and similar distros) so OBS and MPV can use NVENC and NVDEC (formerly called CUVID) on Fermi, Maxwell, Kepler, Pascal, Volta and Turing architectures and how to use hardware-acceleration in Chromium  © *2018 - 2019 oMeN23*.
-**This guide only aims at the cards compatible with the latest drivers – for cards using legacy drivers you need to checkout older branches from git**
+**This guide only aims at the cards compatible with the latest drivers – for cards using legacy drivers (390, 396, 410, 415) you need to checkout older branches from the videolan git**

 Supported cards: https://developer.nvidia.com/video-encode-decode-gpu-support-matrix